- Basha High

 All students will need to acquire and read the following book:

-Much like Battle of the Books, this should be read a few times to do well on the tests, but one read will earn points for sure.
+Much like Battle of the Books, this should be read a few times to do well on the tests, but one reading will earn points for sure.

-Resource guides for the 2022-2023 season are posted in the Google Classroom.
+Resource guides for the 2023-2024 season are posted in the Google Classroom.
 Please start reading them in your free time if possible.
 DO NOT SHARE these with anyone outside of AMS or their parents.
 We pay for a site license and are only authorized to use them within our own school.
+We also do not want to give any advantage to potential competitors.
+Do not share any of our study materials outside of our AMS team.

 This year we will be splitting up into study groups similar to what we did last year.
 There will be designated group leaders.
 Please let me know if you wish to be a group leader.
 There will be responsibilities associated with this position that will include reporting back to me.